arnaudbos/i-rant/content/loom-part-1-scheduling.md

 > — from https://en.wikipedia.org/wiki/Light-weight_process (emphasis mine)

-I find that confusing to say the least, especially from an application developers' point of view: I'm not that very interested in all the details of implementation and tiny semantic or implementation differences between operating systems past and present (Unix System V, SunOS, really?).
+I find that confusing to say the least, especially from an application developers' point of view: I'm not that very interested in knowing the implementation differences between operating systems past and present (Unix System V, SunOS, really?).

 Let me drop a few terms in a conspicuous attempt to show off: